remghoost/vRisingPRimer/README.md

 - **If you see an enemy with a skull instead of a level, do not fight them.** You will lose, regardless of how well you play.
 Get better equipment before you fight them.

 - **Your equipment also has durability and will be useless if it breaks.** If equipment is broken, it will not count towards your level.
 Keep this in mind.
 If a piece of equipment breaks during a fight, you might lose a fight that was winnable with that piece intact.
+You can repair your equipment.

 ## **Castle building**